 Applications close 18 June 2021 unless closed earlier

 To apply, please send your application to firstname.lastname@example.org

-Please ensure you enclose a copy of your resume and just as importantly, a copy of your cover letter addressing the essential criteria.
+Please ensure you enclose a copy of your resume and cover letter addressing the essential criteria (2 pages maximum).

 Recruiters need not make contact.